Pensarfeo/Elium-Academy-Exercise-platform-winter-2017/app/course/week1/day2/exercise4/description.md

 ### Insideout
-write a function called insideOut that takes one argument, an object, and returns an other object where the key/value pais have been swapped; for example
+write a function called insideOut that takes one argument, an object, and returns another object where the key/value pairs have been swapped; for example:

 ```jsx
 var obj = {a: 1, b: 2}